 Bernard P. Harrison Award of Merit

 NCCHC’s highest honor, this award is presented to an individual or group that has demonstrated excellence and service that has advanced the correctional health care field, either through an individual project or a history of service.
 The award is named after NCCHC’s cofounder and first president.
-This year, the award has two recipients.

 Carl C. Bell, MD, CCHP